MetaLex-Tech/LeXscroW/README.md

 * Ownerless unique contract deployment
 * Optional conditions for execution, including signatures, time, oracle-fed data, and more, which are immutable from construction
 * specify depositing part(ies) or allow any address to deposit (open offer)
 * parties may replace their own address, and may be an EOA or a contract
+* mutual early termination option
 * expiration denominated in seconds / Unix time
 * re-usable until expiration